vmikk/phylonext_manual/docs/usage.md

 ## Configuration and profiles

+Nextflow has a very flexible pipeline configuration system that supports multiple options such as parameter files, configuration files, and profiles.

 !!! tip "Multiple configs"
     When a pipeline is launched, Nextflow looks for configuration files (and profiles) in multiple locations.